Internship Opportunities

-• Talk to your adviser.
+• Talk to your advisor.
 Take classes that would make you marketable early.

 • Visit the Career Center.

-• Register at www.scsucareers.com so you can sign up for campus interviews and receive job postings
+• Access Handshake so you can sign up for campus interviews and receive job postings.

-You can earn credit for your internship by registering for ECE 444.
-You'll need your offer letter and be expected to write a paper about the experience.
+Before registering for your internship course, you'll need an offer letter and will be expected to write a paper about the experience.
 It will count as your senior elective.
-Please contact the faculty member listed as the instructor of ECE 444 for the semester you will do the internship for more information.

 More companies now offer a co-op experience lasting a semester and a summer.
 We can help students who want that experience.
 Talk with an adviser to help you align your courses.
 While some students are hesitant to delay graduation, they often find these advantages: